01 of 21

 There are so many DIY lamp ideas that it can be hard to know where to begin.
 The first thing to do is decide where you want the lamp to go in your home.
 Then you will be able to determine things like style, scale, and function.
 This recycled bottle lamp from The Inspired Room is large enough, that it works great as the only lamp on an entry table or console table.Continue to 3 of 21 below.

 03 of 21

 There are basic light kits on the market that can help you turn pretty much anything into a lamp.
-To make a galvanized lantern more functional in your home, electrify it, so it can let off much more light than a flameless candle.
+With these instructions from Lovely Etc., you can turn a galvanized lantern into a unique lamp.
 One thing to note on this project, though, is to be sure you pick the right kind of light bulb that can be in an enclosed space.
 Some bulbs, even LED ones, emit too much heat and can be a fire hazard.Continue to 4 of 21 below.

 04 of 21

 Any beginner woodworker has likely explored the idea of making a DIY lamp base.
-With designs like this one, it is actually very easy for non-woodworkers to make a DIY wood lamp.
+With designs like this geometric base from Pneumatic Addict, it is actually very easy for non-woodworkers to make a DIY wood lamp.
 The wonderful thing about this project is that there are very clear and concise plans to follow included in the tutorial.Continue to 5 of 21 below.

 05 of 21

 When it comes to making DIY lamps, the biggest limitation is your own creativity.
 If eclectic vintage style is up your alley, think of all the retro items that could be converted into a lamp.
-This vintage fan is a great example of how old items can be repurposed for entirely different uses.Continue to 6 of 21 below.
+This vintage fan lamp design from Designing Wilder is a great example of how old items can be repurposed for entirely different uses.Continue to 6 of 21 below.

 06 of 21